rebel7580/MQTT-Plug-in-For-HomeVisionXL/README.md

 * uuid-1.0.5.tm - support library.

 All four file should be downloaded into your plugin folder.
+Click the "Clone or Download" button, then select "download zip".
 The plug-in should be enabled via the Plug-in manager.

 # Help